OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ## Code Quality and Build Settings for iOS Apps

-### Verifying that the App is Properly Signed
+### Making Sure that the App Is Properly Signed

 #### Overview

-Code signing your app assures users that it is from a known source and the app hasn’t been modified since it was last signed.
+Code signing your app assures users that the app has a known source and hasn't been modified since it was last signed.
 Before your app can integrate app services, be installed on a device, or be submitted to the App Store, it must be signed with a certificate issued by Apple.
-For more information on how to request certificates and code sign your apps, review the [App Distribution Guide.](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)
+For more information on how to request certificates and code sign your apps, review the [App Distribution Guide.](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html "App Distribution Guide")

-It is possible to retrieve the signing certificate information on the application .app file using [codesign.](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/codesign.1.html) Codesign is used to create, check, and display code signatures, as well as inquire into the dynamic status of signed code in the system.
+You can retrieve the signing certificate information from the application's .app file with [codesign.](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/codesign.1.html) Codesign is used to create, check, and display code signatures, as well as inquire into the dynamic status of signed code in the system.

-After obtaining the application .ipa file, rename it to zip and decompress the file.
-Navigate to the `Payload` directory and the application .app file will be present.
+After you get the application's .ipa file, re-save it as a ZIP file and decompress the ZIP file.
+Navigate to the Payload directory, where the application's .app file will be.

 Execute the following `codesign` command: